 The City of Glendale Noise Ordinance (Chapter 8.36.080) exempts noise from construction activity for certain time periods.
-Activities that take place between 7:00 A.M. and 7:00 P.M.
+Activities that take place between 7:00 a.m. and 7:00 p.m.
 Monday through Saturday will be exempt from the noise standard.
 Construction will not be allowed at any time on a Sunday or on holidays.
+Short-term construction noise associated with the project would be one time and non-recurring activities such as construction of soil berms (noise control measure), gas system, drainage, etc.